-The nomination committee reviews the balance of skills, experience and diversity of the Board and Committees to ensure the Directors and members are of the highest value to the Company.
-The members of the Nomination & Remuneration Committee during the period were: John Grill (Chair), Michael Still, Vlado Perkovic and Kristin Stubbins.
-The Committee did not meet during the period.
+The nomination committee reviews the balance of skills, experience and diversity of the Board and Committees to ensure the Directors and members are of the highest value to the Company and reviews the performance and remuneration of the Executive Director.
+The members of the Nomination & Remuneration Committee during the period were: John Grill (Chair), Vlado Perkovic, Kristin Stubbins and Michael Still (replaced by Debra Graves).
+The Committee met in March 2024.